TryItOnline/cixl/README.md

 Traits are abstract types that may be used to simplify type checking and/or function dispatch.
 Besides the standard offering; ```A```, ```Cmp```, ```Num```, ```Opt```, ```Rec``` and ```Seq```; new traits may be defined using the ```trait:``` macro.
 Traits are allowed anywhere in the code, but are defined in order of appearance during compilation.

 ```
-   |
    trait: StrInt Str Int;
-...Str is StrInt, Int is StrInt, Sym is StrInt
+...| Str is StrInt, Int is StrInt, Sym is StrInt
 ...
 [#t #t #f]
 ```